ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 This takes the concept of "taint checking" and makes it simpler and stricter.

-It does not allow a variable to be marked as untainted, and it does not allow escaping (important).
+It does not allow a variable to be marked as untainted (important).

 For example, take a database library that supports parametrised queries at the driver level, today a programmer could use either of these: